 Capricorn: How We Became Human: New and Selected Poems by Joy Harjo

 The Capricorn, an earthly creature — reliable and rugged, connected the grass and rocks and divinity of nature — will connect with Joy Harjo’s work, informed by native traditions and myths.
 Her work speaks to personal transformation and authenticity and the very real world of landscape and culture.
 Capricorn will appreciate its earthbound truth and power.

 Aquarius: Autobiography of Red by Anne Carson

-In this experimental poem-but-also-a-novel — it really is both, but what does that matter?
-It transcends genre, although poetry is its blood — readers are treated to the myth of Geryon (a winged monster).
+This experimental poem-but-also-a-novel (it really is both) transcends genre, although poetry is truly its blood.
+Readers are treated to the myth of Geryon (a winged monster).
 In it, you’ll find fragments of the poem Geryoneis.
-Between the airy elements of the winged monster and the story’s focus on survival, creativity, the search for self, and the text’s disregard for genres easily compartmentalized, this is the book for any Aquarius.
+Between the airy elements of the winged monster and the story’s focus on survival, creativity, the search for self, and the text’s disregard for compartmentalized genres, this is the book for any Aquarius.

 Pisces: Night by Etel Adnan